LucasWolfgang/QAS-Editor/README.md

 </div><br/>

 # QAS-Editor
-Question and Answer Sheet Editor is both a Library to automate tasks related to the creation, deletion, update and organization of questions, and a utility to help doing the same using a UI, in the case you don't have access to another tool, or the tool is not optimized fro your usage (which is my case for the [Free Moodle website](https://school.moodledemo.net))
+Question and Answer Sheet Editor is both a python API and a UI utility to automate/help with tasks related to the creation, deletion, update, organization and convertion of question databases.

 The structure of the class is based on the Moodle XML.
-The initial sorce code was forked from [moodle-questions](https://github.com/gethvi/moodle-questions) and has some inspiration from [moodlexport](https://github.com/Guillaume-Garrigos/moodlexport) and [markdown2moodle](https://github.com/brunomnsilva/markdown2moodle)
+The initial source code was forked from [moodle-questions](https://github.com/gethvi/moodle-questions) and has some inspiration from [moodlexport](https://github.com/Guillaume-Garrigos/moodlexport) and [markdown2moodle](https://github.com/brunomnsilva/markdown2moodle)

 The GUI uses code from [Megasolid Idiom](https://www.mfitzp.com/examples/megasolid-idiom-rich-text-editor/), [pyqt-collapsible-widget](https://github.com/By0ute/pyqt-collapsible-widget) and [Creating A Tag Bar In PySide](https://robonobodojo.wordpress.com/2018/09/11/creating-a-tag-bar-in-pyside/).
 All these coded were modified a lot, but even so, thank a lot for those who coded them.

 ## Requirements
 - Requires at least Python 3.
 If using all dependencies, at least Python 3.6.
-- Use the requirements.txt file to get all the required dependencies installed to be able to fully use the library.
-All the library are only used in specific flows, so you can just don't install it.
+- Use the setup.py to install the package using:

+    ```python setup.py install```
+    or
-    ```python -pip install -r requirements.txt```
+    ```python -m pip install .```

 ## Features
   - Hierarchical structures to more easily use and extend module.